Hexagon shaped overlay

 CAS: I imagine this provides you with a comprehensive understanding of the industry as a whole.
 What do you see as the single biggest issue holding back drug discovery today?

 Zoheb: In my opinion, the core issue is that most drug discovery teams overlook the significance of data, making it a secondary consideration in their decision-making process.
 Everyone wants to focus on building a solution that does everything.
-It does the molecular modeling, it does the prediction, and it will achieve all the endpoints you desire or need.
-But nobody really focuses on the data that's working behind the scenes, which is a critical oversight.
+It does the molecular modeling, it does the prediction, and it will help you reach your endpoints.
+But is it optimal for the drug developer and, most importantly, the patient?
+You must focus on the data that's working behind the scenes, which is a critical oversight.
 I think companies need to go back and reassess the quality of the underlying data as a first step toward solidifying their data infrastructure, which requires thorough evaluation and curation of all their datasets.

 Moreover, there is a lack of sufficient dialogue within the industry about best practices for data standardization and removing data from silos to create novel connections between datasets.
 I believe that increased collaboration within the industry is essential to overcome this.
 While every company has its own solutions and competes for market share, I see the adage 'when the sea rises, all boats will rise together' applying here.
 Without addressing the foundational issues of data standards and standardization methods, the limitations on what can be achieved in this space will persist.